 A UV filter in an HVAC system aids in controlling mold spores.
 It employs UV light and a high-end filter to catch and destroy allergies.

-As a result, a UV filter can benefit allergy and asthma sufferers because it eliminates germs and mold spores in the air.
+As a result, a UV filter can benefit allergy and asthma sufferers by eliminating germs and mold spores in the air.

 Repair Any Water Leaks

 Mold can grow as an outcome of water leaks.
 Therefore, water is most likely the major factor contributing to mold infestation in your home.

 As a result, you must employ a reputable plumber to repair all of the leaks in your home.
 Mold may grow in even the most minor water leaks.